jentery/mdia200v6/worksheet1.md

 The degree to which they:

-* Address every aspect of the prompt.
+* Address each aspect of the prompt.
 * Persuasively combine writing with media (including images, audio, text, and video).
 * Engage and even enhance the course material.
 * Are supported by a convincing use of detail and examples.